The Analytical Chemistry Section encompasses Toxicology and Drug Testing.

 The Necropsy Section performs necropsies on deceased animals to determine a probable cause of death or to collect specimens for additional testing, the results of which may be used to select the appropriate treatment for other animals in a herd, band, flock, kennel or litter of animals.
 Reasons for performing a necropsy often have a legal or disease investigation basis.

 The laboratories located in Center and Gonzales are dedicated to Poultry Diagnostics.
 These labs provide testing services which include necropsy, molecular diagnostics, microbiology, histopathology, serology, monitoring poultry flock health status, and diagnosing disease in all avian species.
-The College Station and Amarillo laboratories also maintain expertise in all these fields and provide most of these services for the poultry industry.
+The College Station and Canyon laboratories also maintain expertise in all these fields and provide most of these services for the poultry industry.

 TVMDL is also charged with the administration of the Texas Pullorum-Typhoid Act passed by the Texas Legislature.
 TVMDL trains volunteer testers throughout the state who in turn survey thousands of birds for these diseases in every corner of the state to keep the incidence of Salmonella pullorum low and to protect all poultry operations in the state.